PaddlePaddle/Mobile/benchmark/tool/C/README.md

     make
     ```

-3. Prepare a merged model.
+3. Prepare a merged model:
 Models config(.py) (eg: [Mobilenet](https://github.com/PaddlePaddle/Mobile/blob/develop/models/mobilenet.py)) contain only the structure of our models.
 A developer can choose [model config here](https://github.com/PaddlePaddle/Mobile/tree/develop/models) to train their custom models.
 PaddlePaddle documentation has [several tutorials](https://github.com/PaddlePaddle/models) for building and training models.
 The model parameter file(.tar.gz) will be generated during the training process.
 There we need to merge the configuration file(.py) and the parameter file(.tar.gz) into a file.
 Please refer to the [details.](https://github.com/PaddlePaddle/Mobile/tree/develop/tools/merge_config_parameters)

 4. Run the demo program by logging into the Android environment via [adb](https://developer.android.google.cn/studio/command-line/adb.html?hl=zh-cn#Enabling) and specifying the PaddlePaddle model from the command line as follows: